 While BetterHelp does expand access to therapy for many, the controversies illuminate the need for caution when using the service.

-- Users should be vigilant about checking credentials of matched therapists and reading the platform’s fine print regarding privacy and refunds.
+Users should be vigilant about checking credentials of matched therapists and reading the platform’s fine print regarding privacy and refunds.

-- It’s also crucial that users have realistic expectations about the level of care possible with virtual therapy.
+It’s also crucial that users have realistic expectations about the level of care possible with virtual therapy.

-- More severe mental health issues may require traditional in-person counseling and a local provider or even hospitalization.
+More severe mental health issues may require traditional in-person counseling and a local provider or even hospitalization.

 BetterHelp has taken some steps to address criticism, including revamping its privacy policy after the FTC settlement.
-Additionally, the platform stands to gain from improving its ethical practices and quality control over its therapists.

 As online therapy grows, BetterHelp’s controversies highlight key areas virtual providers must prioritize to earn people’s trust.

-The value of BetterHelp’s platform beyond the controversies
+The Value of BetterHelp’s Platform Beyond the Controversies

 Despite the controversies, BetterHelp does offer advantages that serve certain mental health needs: